12.2 Common Disorders and Disabilities in Children and Adolescents

 - Discipline effectively.
 Instead of scolding, yelling, or spanking, use effective directions, time-outs, or removal of privileges as consequences for inappropriate behavior.

 - Create positive opportunities.
 Children with ADHD may find certain situations stressful.
-Finding out and encouraging what your child does well, whether it’s school, sports, art, music, or play, can help create positive experiences.
+Discovering and encouraging what your child does well, whether it’s school, sports, art, music, or play, can help create positive experiences.

 - Provide a healthy lifestyle.
 Nutritious food, lots of physical activity, and sufficient sleep are important for preventing ADHD symptoms from getting worse.